kurt-krueckeberg/open-fda-device-events/sphinx/api-examples.md

 `https://api.fda.gov/drug/event.json?search=patient.reaction.reactionmeddrapt:"fatigue"+occurcountry:"ca"&limit=1`

-### Counting Unique records where certain terms occur
+### Count unique records where certain terms occur

 Search the `drug/event` endpoint for all records and count the top patient reactions.
 For each reaction, the number of records that matched is summed, providing a useful summary.